 Working a 9-5 has a lot of benefits but it also has a lot of negatives.
 In creating financial stability and job security, the forty hours a week take a toll on those not used to the schedule.
 One of the negatives about a 9-5, is it can be difficult to stay healthy.
 Generally, a 9-5 is associated with a desk job, so with that taken into consideration, there’s probably not a lot of physical movement at your work.
 You sit at a desk all day, finish your to-do-list, and then make your dash to freedom.
 If you’re going to work out, it’s either going to be early in the morning, or after your long workday.
 Neither are that convenient, when you think about it.
 Despite the difficulties of finding time with a 9-5, there are plenty of ways to stay healthy.
 We’re here to give you some tips on how to do that.

 Yes really, there’s no excuse.
 Find out which you prefer, rising early or mustering the energy after the workday.
 Then get it done.
-Go on runs.
+Go on runs or use tech like the BetterMe WorkOut app.
 Find a gym close to either your home (if you’re going in the morning) or your job (so you can let the traffic die down while you’re there or it’s easier to access your workout before going home and melting on the couch).
 If you’re exercising three times a week, you’re better off than over half our population.
 This is the other half of living a healthy life and it counterbalances your body if you’re not eating well.

 Tip: If you’re really struggling to get your workouts in find an active hobby or sport with friends to learn.
 Volleyball or tennis are great sports that really get you moving.